dipak2811/Todo/TODO/README_Todo.md

     git clone https://github.com/dipak2811/Todo.git

-    git checkout Todo_UI
+    git checkout TODO

-    Now if you have node installed in your system run below command in terminal inside Todo_UI(if not installed install first)
+    Now if you have node installed in your system run below command in terminal inside TODO(if not installed install first)

     npm install